timsutton/python-macadmin-tools/README.md

 * [aamporter](https://github.com/timsutton/aamporter) - Tool for automating the download and importing of Adobe CS/CC updates into Munki.
 * [can_haz_image](https://github.com/google/macops) - Tool for creating never-booted OS X system images with additional packages.
 * [make-profile-pkg](https://github.com/timsutton/make-profile-pkg) - Convert a Configuration Profile to an installer package that can be installed to both booted and non-booted volumes.
+* [JSSImporter](https://github.com/sheagcraig/JSSImporter) - Framework for connecting AutoPkg to JSS, for administrators running JAMF's Casper Suite.
+* [Python-JSS](https://github.com/sheagcraig/python-jss) - Library that allows administrators to interact with a JSS using Python.
+Included with JSSImporter.

 ## Client-side management: utilities